tensorlayer/TensorLayerX/README.md

 - **MNIST GAN Training:** Train a generative adversarial network (GAN) on the MNIST dataset.
 See the example: [mnist_gan.py](https://github.com/tensorlayer/TensorLayerX/blob/main/examples/basic_tutorials/mnist_gan.py).

 - **MNIST Mix Programming:** Mix TensorLayerX code with other deep learning libraries such as TensorFlow, PyTorch, Paddle, and MindSpore to run on the MNIST dataset.
 See the example: [mnist_mlp_mix_programming.py](https://github.com/tensorlayer/TensorLayerX/blob/main/examples/basic_tutorials/mnist_mlp_mix_programming.py).

-## Credits

-TensorLayerX is developed and maintained by the [TensorLayer team](https://github.com/tensorlayer).

 # Resources